richie0866/rbxm-suite/README.md

 -- Use rbxmSuite
 ```

-You can also download `rbxmSuite.lua` and modify it yourself:
+Or, you can download `rbxmSuite.lua` and modify it yourself:

 ``` lua
 local rbxmSuite = (function()